-2) It’s very easy to get lost on this trail:
+2) It’s very easy to get lost on the Honey Creek trail:

 In my case, the main trail sometimes cut off, and/or mixed in with other things I thought were trails.
 You have to know how to not get lost in the woods.
 I was able to use a trail app to get out of the difficult spots and sometimes had to bushwhack through areas.

-3) There are side areas to the hike which take you to beautiful waterfalls:
+3) There are connecting areas to the hike which take you to beautiful waterfalls:

 You can go a little off the trail to reach them and they are mostly on the creek/water areas.
 However, do note that sometimes you will need to backtrack to the main trail to make sure you don’t get lost.